blazium-engine/blazium-docs/tutorials/animation/introduction.rst

 used for character animation.
 Linear interpolation animates changes at a fixed pace, resulting in a more robotic effect.

-Godot supports two loop modes, which affect the animation when it's set to
+Blazium supports two loop modes, which affect the animation when it's set to
 loop:

 .. figure:: img/animation_track_loop_modes.webp